gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Reuse previously downloaded artifacts from m2 repository and older Gradle caches

 If you're a maven user, in many cases the dependency you require is already available in your local m2 repository.
-To save downloading the dependency again, Gradle will reuse any locally available artifacts if they match the checksums published by the remote repository.
+To save downloading the dependency again, Gradle will reuse any locally available artifacts if they match the checksums published by a remote repository.

 #### Consistent caching for dynamic dependencies and changing modules.

 To improve performance, by default Gradle 1.0 will cache the resolved value of dynamic versions and changing modules for 24 hours.
-You can easily manage this timeout using the [cache-control DSL](http://gradle.org/docs/nightly/userguide/dependency_management.html#sec:controlling_caching).
+You can easily manage this timeout using the new [cache-control DSL](http://gradle.org/docs/nightly/userguide/dependency_management.html#sec:controlling_caching).

 The cache-control DSL is a work in progress; in the future Gradle will allow full programmatic control of all aspects of caching.